ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: Enabling Technologies for Smart Wireless Factories

 RIS-empowered communications have emerged as a promising enabler for next-generation wireless communication networks, introducing a paradigm shift in which the propagation environment can be reconfigured \cite{8796365}.
+Conceptually, an RIS acts like a smart mirror for radio waves.
+Unlike a metal surface that reflects signals in a fixed direction like a mirror reflecting light, an RIS consisting of a large number of programmable elements can be electronically adjusted to steer the reflected signal toward a specific direction.
 By coating walls, ceilings, and other large surfaces with passive metasurface tiles whose reflection coefficients can be dynamically adjusted in real time, an RIS can alter the phase and/or amplitude of incident signals, thereby converting hostile multipath into a controllable resource.
 This capability boosts link budget and supports energy-efficient transmitter designs.
 Moreover, RISs can also extend the coverage of millimeter wave links, enhance the physical-layer security, and improve energy efficiency by enabling low-power beam steering.
 Strategically deployed in the SWF environment, RISs can create a virtual LoS path when machinery blocks the direct paths and reinforce existing LoS links to improve reliability, latency, and coverage.
 Accordingly, the RIS technology is widely viewed as one of the cornerstones of next-generation communication and a practical enabler for a resilient, flexible communication infrastructure for SWFs.